 Today, we talk about the demographics report in Google Analytics.

 But the problem is that these reports don’t change very often.
-Trends are often measured over the course of months, and not days.
+Trends are often measured for months, and not days.

 DEMOGRAPHICS: Get to know your visitors better

 The demographics report in Google Analytics is quite accessible to everyone.
 But do note that your location and cookies used may affect the results.